mgurdal/go-tutorial/docs/concurrency.md

 }
 ```

 `Deadline()` method returns the deadline for the work to be completed.
+Using this; we can dich a long running task if it has not enough time to finish anyway.

-`Done()` returns a channel that gets closed **after the work is completed** or the **context cancelled**.
+`Done()` returns a channel that gets closed **after the work is completed** or the **context gets cancelled**.

-`Err()` returns an error explains the reason why the context ended.
+`Err()` returns an error that explains the reason why the context ended.
 It can be either `Canceled` or `DeadlineExceeded`.

 `Value` returns the value of given key.
-As the parent context data is shared through the hierarchy same key always returns the same value.
+As the parent context data is shared through the hierarchy, same key will always return the same value.

 !!! warning
-	Using this mechanic to deliver data accross contexes and hierarchies is a **bad idea** since the key and the value does not have any type checking.
+	Using this mechanic to deliver data accross tasks and hierarchies is a **bad idea** since the key and the value does not have any type checking.

-The context package provides functions to create contexes that implements the Context interface for various purpouses.
+The context package provides functions to create types that implements the `Context` interface for various purpouses.
 These functions are:

-- `context.Background()` that returns the root context that does not have any logic in it.
-All the other contexes are the children of the background context.
+- `context.Background()` that returns the root context.
+The background context does not contain any logic in it.
+All the other contexts are the children of the background context.

-- `context.TODO()` that is basically same as `context.Background()` but we use this as a placeholder when we are not sure about th context type we are going to use.
+- `context.TODO()` that is basically same as `context.Background()` but we use this as a placeholder when we are not sure about the context type we are going to use.

-It also provides some functions that wraps the parent context and add some cancellation logic to it.
+The package also provides some functions that wraps the parent context and add some cancellation logic to it.

 All these functions excepts a **parent context** and they all returns the **wrapped context** and a function to `cancel` the context manually.
 They send a signal to `Done()` channel when their criteria is meth.

 - `context.WithCancel(parent)` is used to cancel the context manually.
 It does not contain a timeout or deadline logic.

 In the example below we create a background task and wrap it with `context.WithCancel`.

-Then We spawn 2 `SendRequest` goroutines and share the context with them
+Then we spawn 2 `SendRequest` goroutines and share the context with them
-and we spawn another goroutine that triggers the `cancel` function after a second.
+and we spawn another goroutine that triggers the `cancel` function after 1 second.

 Notice how all functions passes the context to other and wait for the context to be done using the  `<- ctx.Done()` statement.